alphagov/govuk-infrastructure/terraform/modules/public-load-balancer/README.md

 # Public Load Balancer

-An opinionated module that creates an ALB and DNS A record.
-This is intended to support ECS Services.
+An opinionated module that creates an ALB, and the DNS records and security groups necessary for an ECS service to receive traffic from the Internet.